For an affiliate marketer, there’s nothing more distressing than seeing your site get hit by Google.

 Hi, I am Sumit.
 In this case study, I interviewed my good friend and a successful affiliate marketer Vlad, who gave us a peek into his strategy to recover his site that got hit by Google in the December 2020 update.

-He increased his daily traffic from 200 visitors to 2,000+ in just 3 months using the power of an aged domain.
+He increased his daily traffic from 200 visitors to 2,000+ in just 3 months using the power of an expired domain.
 The total revenue increased 3.5X in just 2.5 months.

 He has covered some gems here, so make sure to read it till the end.